Corporate website of Orient Corporation

 Sustainability

-Disaster Prevention, Mitigation, and Support Efforts; Track Record of Donations and Sponsorships
+Disaster Prevention, Mitigation, and Support Efforts

 We are deeply committed to initiatives concerning disaster prevention, mitigation, and providing support in the aftermath.
 Furthermore, we take an active role in addressing social challenges by generously donating and sponsoring relevant initiatives.

-Orico's Initiatives for Disaster Prevention, Mitigation, and Recovery Support
+Initiatives for Disaster Prevention, Mitigation, and Recovery Support

 We are working together with our head office, branches, and group companies to prepare for disasters, mitigate and prevent disasters together with local communities and other stakeholders, and strengthen our systems on a daily basis.
 We are also working with our stakeholders on various measures to take a step forward toward disaster recovery.

-Countermeasures for Infectious Diseases (New Coronavirus and Influenza)
+Countermeasures for Infectious Diseases

 In anticipation of emergencies due to the spread of infections such as the novel coronavirus and influenza, we have established contingency plans and internal manuals to ensure the continuity of essential operations related to credit card and loan applications and usage at our key locations.
 We strive to provide thorough understanding and implementation among all employees.